 “Coming from a single-parent home with very little money and opportunity, my path would have been far from that of a ballerina in a world-famous ballet company.
 I was given an opportunity to dream, work, be dedicated and become something great.
 I have now been a professional ballerina for thirteen years with ABT, making history in 2007 by becoming the third African American female in the company’s 75-year history to reach the rank of Soloist.
 I feel that it is my duty to share my art through similarly structured programs, thanks to Cindy and Patrick Bradley and the San Pedro City Ballet.”

-Enrique Anaya started his ballet training at the age of 16.
+Enrique Anaya started his dance training at the age of 16.
 He trained at the San Pedro Ballet School (San Pedro City Ballet) under the direction of Cynthia and Patrick Bradley.
-After graduating from Humanities and Arts Academy of Los Angeles in 2017, Enrique moved to New York City.
-He immediately received a full scholarship to train with the Joffrey Ballet School where he was offered to stay year round.
-He is currently dancing as an apprentice in New York Dance Project under the direction of Davis Robertson.
+After graduating from HArts High School, he immediately moved to New York City where he received a full scholarship to train with the Joffrey Ballet School.
+Shortly thereafter, he joined New York Dance Project as an apprentice.
+Now, he is currently a member of a company, Ballet Next, that takes residence in NYC.

 Becky Armor Campbell